 Market Disruption Risk.
 Some of the U.S. securities markets were closed for a four-day period as a result of the terrorist attacks on the World Trade Center and Pentagon on September 11, 2001.
-These terrorist attacks, the war in Iraq and its aftermath and other geopolitical events have led to, and may in the future lead to, increased short-term market volatility and may have long-term effects on U.S. and world economies and markets.
+Terrorist attacks and related events may in the future lead to increased short-term market volatility and may have long-term effects on U.S. and world economies and markets.
+The Fund cannot predict the effects of similar events in the future on the U.S. economy.
 Those events could also have an acute effect on individual issuers or related groups of issuers.
-Below investment grade debt securities tend to be more volatile than higher-rated fixed-income securities so that these events and any actions resulting from them may have a greater impact on the prices and volatility of below investment grade debt securities than on higher-rated fixed-income securities.
-A similar disruption of financial markets or other terrorist attacks could adversely affect Fund service providers and the Fund's operations as well as interest rates, secondary trading, credit risk, inflation and other factors relating to the Fund's common shares.
+Below investment grade debt securities tend to be more volatile than higher-rated debt securities so that these events and any actions resulting from them may have a greater impact on the prices and volatility of below investment grade debt securities than on higher-rated debt securities.
+A similar disruption of financial markets could adversely affect Fund service providers and the Fund's operations as well as interest rates, secondary trading, credit risk, inflation and other factors relating to its common shares.

 Anti-Takeover Provisions.
-The Fund's Articles of Incorporation and By-Laws include provisions that could limit the ability of other entities or persons to acquire control of the Fund, to cause it to engage in certain transactions or to modify its structure.
+The Fund's Amended and Restated Articles of Incorporation ("Articles") and By-Laws include provisions that could limit the ability of other entities or persons to acquire control of the Fund, to cause it to engage in certain transactions or to modify its structure.
 These provisions may be regarded as "anti-takeover" provisions.
 Such provisions could limit the ability of common stockholders to sell their shares at a premium over the then-current market price by discouraging a third party from seeking to obtain control of the Fund.
-See "Certain Anti-Takeover Provisions in the Fund's Articles of Incorporation and By-Laws."
+See "Certain Anti-Takeover Provisions in the Fund's Amended and Restated Articles of Incorporation and By-Laws."